katholiek-onderwijs-vlaanderen/sri-client/README.md

 * post(href, payload): adds an object to the batch with POST as verb, href as href, and resource as body.
 * delete(href): adds an object to the batch with DELETE as verb and href as href.
 * getPayload(): returns the array of the batch. (you can also do batch.array for the same result)
 * send(href, sriClient): does a PUT to href with the build up batch array as payload using sriClient.
-If you have initialised the batch with a client or got the batch from the client [sriClient.createBatch()]
+If you have initialised the batch with a client or got the batch from the client [sriClient.createBatch()] you don't have to add the sriClient here.
 ```javascript
 const api = require('@kathondvla/sri-client/node-sri-client')(configuration);
 const Batch = require('@kathondvla/sri-client/batch');